mstksg/inCode/copy/entries/servant-services.md

 spinning it up from scratch again every time discouraged me from doing it very often.
-However, thankfully, with the *[servant][]* haskell library (and *[servant-cli][]*, for command line clients), writing a TCP server/client pair for a TCP service becomes dead-simple --- the barrier for creating one fades away that designing/writing a service becomes a tool that I reach for immediately in a lot of cases without second thought.
+However, thankfully, with the *[servant][]* haskell library (and *[servant-cli][]*, for command line clients), writing a TCP server/client pair for a TCP service (using HTTP under the hood) becomes dead-simple --- the barrier for creating one fades away that designing/writing a service becomes a tool that I reach for immediately in a lot of cases without second thought.

 [servant]: https://hackage.haskell.org/package/servant